Mike Defensor: Senate candidacy

-Defensor was among the first to file for candidacy for the senate on February 12, 2007.
+Defensor was among the first to file for candidacy for the Senate on February 12, 2007.
 Prior to filing, one of his campaign proposals was to temporarily release deposed former president Joseph Estrada from his arrest while his trial at the Sandiganbayan was ongoing, prompting criticism from prosecutors at the trial who called it a "politician's gimmick".
 He employed popular gossip show host Boy Abunda as his campaign manager.
 He was named to the TEAM Unity coalition backed by the Arroyo administration.
 However, he lost the race, placing 15th overall out of the 12 seats.

 Quezon City mayoral candidacy

+In 2010, Defensor ran for Mayor of Quezon City under the People's Reform Party (PRP).
+However, he lost to outgoing Vice Mayor Herbert Bautista, who won via landslide.

-In the 2022 Philippine general election, Defensor ran for Mayor of Quezon City under the Partido Federal ng Pilipinas (PFP).
-However, the incumbent Mayor Joy Belmonte emerged victorious in the election.
+In 2022, Defensor ran for Mayor of Quezon City under the Partido Federal ng Pilipinas (PFP).
+During his campaign, he wore the color red in openly expressing his support for the UniTeam candidacies of former senator Bongbong Marcos and Davao City Mayor Sara Duterte for the presidency and vice presidency respectively; both Marcos and Duterte ultimately won the national election.
+Defensor lost to incumbent Mayor Joy Belmonte, who emerged victorious in the local election.